mvdctop/mdc-docs/docs/configuration.md

 Generate the NFO file directly in the folder where the video is located, download the two cover images, and rename the video file to `Video name.Year.Suffix name`

 ## Download Missing Images Only
 Applicable to `3.Update existing NFO and Images` in the main running mode.
-Only the current pictures will be downloaded, and existing pictures will not be overwritten again.
+Only the missing images will be downloaded, and existing images won't be overwritten again.

 ## Actor-Only Tag
 When turned on, the `<tag>` field of the metadata file with the `.NFO` extension will only be filled with the actor's name.